alankrantas/raspberrypi-pico-micropython-cookbook/README.md

 * [neopixel_test.py](https://github.com/alankrantas/raspberrypi-pico-micropython-cookbook/blob/main/neopixel/neopixel_test.py): test code (this is how you use it after uploaded the driver)

 In the Thonny IDE open neopixel.py and go to File -> Save copy... -> Raspberry Pi Pico (note: the device has to be connected first).
 Save the driver as neopixel.py in Pico.

+## Threads on dual cores

+[threads.py](https://github.com/alankrantas/raspberrypi-pico-micropython-cookbook/blob/main/threads.py) is a simple example of how to run two tasks simultaneously on both of RP2040's cores.

 ## Links